fritzthekid/rcvsim/docs/index.md

 ## Overview

 rcvsim is a RISC-V Simulator written in Erlang.
 It provides functionalities to simulate the execution of RISC-V assembly code, allowing users to test and verify their assembly programs in a controlled environment.
+The projekt is case study.
+It must be extended by many aspects.

 ## Features